Drake568/startup/README.md

 - **Calls to third party endpoints** - done.
 I used a bible api to get a verse of the day shown in the footer.
 - **Backend service endpoints** - done.
 Added a ton of endpoints for all the different functions of the application.
 For now all application data is stored in the server memory.
 I will replace this with a database later.
 - **Frontend calls service endpoints** - I did this using the fetch function.

+## DB deliverable

+For this deliverable I hooked up a mongo database to my application.

+- **MongoDB Atlas database created** - done!
+- **Endpoints for data** - The services my endpoints hit now store the data in the database rather than locally on the server.
+- **Stores data in MongoDB** - done!